Posted on: June 25, 2014

-It’s best to think of how you are a “white knight” ready to swoop in and save the day for your clients or customers.
+It’s best to think of how you are a “strategic hero” ready to swoop in and save the day for your clients or customers.
 Think about what keeps them up at night, and how you can help bring them peace of mind in whatever concerns them the most.
 Many of our clients are concerned about growing their client base, so we focus our own key message on helping them “grow significantly.”

 A message map also includes proof points or supporting messages that can be used in conjunction with the key message in order to tell the story of your organization or company, or even a specific crisis situation.
 In the case of my own agency, my proof points would be about:

 - Targeted industries: tourism/economic development; education/nonprofits; medical/healthcare

 I learned about message mapping from Tripp Frohlichstein who has a company called Media Masters Training.
 Tripp is an expert in the field of crisis communications.
 He helps spokespersons for organizations that have been through a crisis to refine their message before they are interviewed by the media.